 The Car Emergency Kit

-Being out on the road, you need to be prepared for anything that might come at you.
+Being out on the road, you must be prepared for anything that might come to you.
 At the same time, you can’t take everything with you.
 You still need room for people, cargo, and much more!
 Plus, the more stuff you carry with you, the more weight in the vehicle – and the worse your gas mileage will be.

-If you are going on a long trip – moving to a different state, a family road trip, or something similar – you’ll need to make sure you have an emergency roadside kit with you.
-Even for daily commuters, an emergency kit can be useful as well.
+If you are going on a long trip – moving to a different state, a family road trip, or something similar – you’ll need to ensure you have an emergency roadside kit.
+Even for daily commuters, an emergency kit can be helpful.
 Not all issues occur far from home.
 At Number 1 Auto Transport, we suggest putting together your own emergency roadside kit that meets your regular usage needs and tackles the likely emergency you could face.
-So what should you make sure you pack in your vehicle’s emergency roadside kit?
+So what should you pack in your vehicle’s emergency roadside kit?

 A Ready-Made Emergency Roadside Kit

 You can snag one at your local auto parts store, a big box store, Amazon, or even a convenience store.
 These kits are compact and include emergency essentials.
-It should feature jumper cables, signaling devices, flares or traffic triangles, and first aid gear at the very least.
-Some of them may include some of the items we name later in this piece as well.
+At the very least, it should feature jumper cables, signaling devices, flares or traffic triangles, and first aid gear.
+Some may also include some of the items we name later in this piece.
 You can find kits with all sorts of features, but these are necessary items they must have.

 A Roll of Bright Duct Tape

-You could include this as part of an emergency roadside kit, but, in reality, it is useful in more than just emergencies—repair, first aid, signaling, water collection, sealing drafty doors if caught in cold weather.
-There’s a reason duct tape is a presence in pretty much every garage, household, or store across the country.
+You could include this as part of an emergency roadside kit.
+In reality, it is helpful in more than just emergencies—repair, first aid, signaling, water collection, and sealing drafty doors if caught in cold weather.
+There’s a reason duct tape is present in almost every garage, household, or store across the country.
 Make sure to go for brightly colored or reflective tape – these can serve much better if you are stranded or need to walk somewhere in the dark, as safety colors will stand out much more than standard gray.

 You don’t have to lug around the big, bulky metal cans of the past.
-Small 1- and 2-gallon poly gas cans are easy to store, taking up very little space, and should be enough to get your vehicle to the next gas station if you run out of fuel.
+Small 1- and 2-gallon poly gas cans are easy to store, take up very little space, and should be enough to get your vehicle to the next gas station if you run out of fuel.
 There are even foldable containers for those seeking truly compact kits!
-Of course, if you are driving somewhere super-remote, you’ll want a larger can, and you may even want to make sure it is filled before moving ahead with your journey.
-But for most, a small, empty can or container will work best; you’ll have to be ready to walk or hitch a ride.
+Of course, if you are driving somewhere super-remote, you’ll want a larger can, and you may even want to ensure it is filled before moving ahead with your journey.
+But for most, a small, empty can or container will work best; you must be ready to walk or hitch a ride.

 Flat Tire Response

-Your vehicle likely comes with an undersized emergency spare, so don’t get rid of that.
-Unless, of course, you have space and want to opt for a full-size spare to get better peace of mind should a flat occur.
-A tire sealant like Slime or Fix-A-Flat may also be worth keeping on hand if you’re not sure about the road or driving conditions for changing a tire.
-Along with these, you’ll need a tire iron, a lug wrench, a jack, and some WD-40.
+Your vehicle likely has an undersized emergency spare, so don’t eliminate that.
+Unless you have space and want to opt for a full-size spare to get better peace of mind should a flat occur.
+A tire sealant like Slime or Fix-A-Flat may also be worth keeping if you’re unsure about the road or driving conditions for changing a tire.
+You’ll also need a tire iron, a lug wrench, a jack, and some WD-40.
 This will help you be prepared for any tire failures that could come up.

 Emergency Escape Tool

 There are dozens of options on the market, including The Original Life Hammer, Rescue-U, the rescue me Car Escape Tool, and more.
-You get a great emergency egress tool by combining a window-breaker and a seat belt cutter into one small package.
-Some larger tools may add in a built-in flashlight, a cutting edge, or a crowbar – but of course, they will cost a bit more.
+You get an excellent emergency egress tool by combining a window-breaker and a seat belt cutter into a tiny package.
+Some more extensive tools may add a built-in flashlight, a cutting edge, or a crowbar – but they will cost a bit more.
 The basic two-function tool is almost always good enough, usually costs under $10, and can fit anywhere in your car that is easy to reach!
 There’s no excuse not to have one.

 Your Owner’s Manual

 Every car comes with one.
-Going to bet that few, if any of us, have read it.
-If you did, we’d guess it was, namely, to troubleshoot the radio or navigation system.
-The owner’s manual is a great resource for troubleshooting, parts specifications, emergency numbers, taking or making notes, storing important car paperwork like the insurance and title, and much more.
-These are all things that you or a repair person may need in a pinch, especially if you need aid in a remote location with little or no internet or cell service.
+You are going to bet that few, if any of us, have read it.
+If you did, we’d guess it was to troubleshoot the radio or navigation system.
+The owner’s manual is an excellent resource for troubleshooting, parts specifications, emergency numbers, taking or making notes, storing necessary car paperwork like insurance and title, and much more.
+You or a repair person may need these things in a pinch, especially if you need aid in a remote location with little or no internet or cell service.